 Drop: 8mm

-What we like: Very comfortable, great price, and excellent breathability.
+What we like: Nice go-between for trail and road; great price; excellent breathability.

-What we don’t: On the bulkier and stiffer side; not intended for technical trails.
+What we don’t: On the bulkier and stiffer side; not super peppy for fast runs.

 The Brooks Divide 5 is an approachable and affordable shoe at just $110, but it punches above its weight class.
-Marketed as a road/trail hybrid, the Divide has performed admirably for us on every surface, though it excels on the trail.
-The TrailTack Green outsoles (which are 25% recycled) expertly handle steep slopes on loose dirt and gravel, and the grip on slick rocks makes stream crossings easier and decidedly less nerve-wracking.
-With a slipper-like feel and notably impressive breathability, this is a great option for warm weather and will dry quickly even when plunged into a river (we speak from experience).
-Protective thanks to a rigid toe and heel guards with just enough ankle support, this is a stable shoe for both beginning trail runners or anyone who wants an affordable workhorse to add to their quiver.
+Marketed as a road/trail hybrid, the Divide has performed admirably for us on every surface, though it excels on moderate trails.
+The 25% recycled TrailTack Green outsoles expertly handle steep slopes on loose dirt and gravel, and the grip on slick rocks makes stream crossings easier and decidedly less nerve-wracking.
+The 5 has a slipper-like feel and impressive breathability, and despite the .6-ounce gain over the 4, it is still mid-range for trail shoe weight.
+It has a road-type fit with moderate 3mm lugs, and the upper is made from an air mesh that breathes like a performance road shoe.

-The Divide can feel clunky and stiff on roads, but as a transitional shoe (as in, getting you from the sidewalk to the trail and back again), it is more than adequate.
-That said, while it handles slower paces like a dream, it struggles when trying to pick up speed—the Divide isn't the kick to choose to try to PR your next 5K.
+The Divide can feel a bit clunky on roads, but as a transitional shoe for varied terrain, it is more than adequate.
+That said, while it handles slower paces like a dream, it struggles when trying to pick up speed—it isn't the kick to choose to try to PR your next 5K.
 Additionally, if you are a more advanced runner, the lack of feeling on technical terrain and the inability to work up speed will be the biggest detractors.
-But for those who are newer to trail running or prefer less technical trails, the Divide 5 does everything it sets out to do.
-Of note: After 50+ miles and 6,500+ feet of elevation gain in the Brooks Divide 4, we're currently racking up the miles in the latest 5.
-We will report back if we feel any of our assessments above need to be amended as we get deeper into testing.
+But for those newer to trail running or who prefer less technical trails, the Divide 5 does everything it sets out to do.
+This is a versatile shoe that feels tacky on trails but isn't overkill for roads, and as far as trail shoes go, it's really the only more affordable option we trust.
+The updated Divide 6 will be available later this summer, and we will update this listing at that point.

 See the Men's Brooks Divide 5 See the Women's Brooks Divide 5